Dangerous Contaminants Found at Crime Scenes

 - Forensic Residue: Crime scene investigators use a wide variety of products in the course of their investigation; you’re probably familiar with “dusting for fingerprints” from movies and TV shows.
 Products like these can’t be cleaned with commercially available products and equipment.

-If you encounter a trauma or crime scene at your home or business in Tacoma, WA, call the professionals at ServiceMaster of Tacoma at (253) 244-3355.
-We’ll arrive quickly and discreetly remove biohazardous materials in full compliance with all local, state, federal laws and OSHA requirements.
-We also work in cooperation with law enforcement to avoid jeopardizing any investigation.
+If you encounter a trauma or crime scene at your home or business, call the professionals at RestorationMaster.
+We’ll arrive quickly and discreetly remove biohazardous materials in full compliance with all local, state, federal laws, and OSHA requirements.
+We also work in cooperation with law enforcement to avoid jeopardizing an investigation.
 Our caring technicians keep in mind that this is a difficult time for people, so we treat our clients with the utmost sensitivity and respect.

 Cleanup costs vary, depending on the extent of the damage to the interior.
 According to Whatitcosts.com, cleanup costs can range up to $600 per hour.